GDQuest/godot-steering-ai-framework/docs/quickstart.md

     # ---------- Configuration for our behaviors ----------
     # Pursue will happen while the player is in good health.
 It produces acceleration that takes
-    # the agent on an intercept course with the target, predicting its position in the future
+    # the agent on an intercept course with the target, predicting its position in the future.
     var pursue := GSTPursue.new(agent, player_agent)
     pursue.predict_time_max = 1.5

-    # Flee will happen while the player is in bad health, so will start disabled.
+    # Flee will happen while the agent is in bad health, so will start disabled.
 It produces
     # acceleration that takes the agent directly away from the target with no prediction.
     var flee := GSTFlee.new(agent, player_agent)

     # AvoidCollision tries to keep the agent from running into any of the neighbors found in its
     # proximity group.
-In this case, that will be the player, if he is close enough.
+In our case, this will be the player if they are close enough.
     var avoid := GSTAvoidCollisions.new(agent, proximity)

     # Face turns the agent to keep looking towards its target.
 It will be enabled while the agent
     # is not fleeing due to low health.
-It tries to arrive 'on alignment' with 0 remaining velocity
+It tries to arrive 'on alignment' with 0 remaining velocity.
     var face := GSTFace.new(agent, player_agent)

     # We use deg2rad because the math in the toolkit assumes radians.
-    # How close for the agent to be 'aligned', if not exact
+    # How close for the agent to be 'aligned', if not exact.
     face.alignment_tolerance = deg2rad(5)
-    # When to start slowing down
+    # When to start slowing down.
     face.deceleration_radius = deg2rad(45)

     # LookWhereYouGo turns the agent to keep looking towards its direction of travel.
 It will only
     # be enabled while the agent is at low health.
     var look := GSTLookWhereYouGo.new(agent)
-    # How close for the agent to be 'aligned', if not exact
+    # How close for the agent to be 'aligned', if not exact.
     look.alignment_tolerance = deg2rad(5)
-    # When to start slowing down
+    # When to start slowing down.
     look.deceleration_radius = deg2rad(45)

-    # Behaviors that are not enabled produce 0 acceleration
+    # Behaviors that are not enabled produce 0 acceleration.
     # Adding our fleeing behaviors to a blend.
 The order does not matter.
     flee_blend.enabled = false
     flee_blend.add(look, 1)